 With respect to changing a culture, what would success look like?
 How would you know that the culture has actually changed?
 You need to be specific and include concrete examples of what technicians are saying, uptime graphs, comments from co-workers, etc. By painting a strong sensory image of what it will feel like when the culture has changed, you make the need for change compelling.

 - Map the steps needed to attain the goal.

-A compelling vision is the goal, but it is insufficient to motivate change across your organization.
+A compelling vision is the goal but it is insufficient to motivate change across your organization.
 A road map or plan detailing both obstacles and milestones can help.
 The idea is to show how to get started.
 Explain the first step and how that will lead to the steps necessary to achieve the objective.
-For changes to an overall reliability program the steps may include improved data analysis, changes in ways data are requested from vendors, creation of a reliability/availability model, and starting to use HALT or FMEA.
+For changes to an overall reliability program, the steps may include improved data analysis, changes in the ways data are requested from vendors, creation of a reliability/availability model, and starting to use HALT or FMEA.